 - Comments must be non-commercial and on topic.

-- If you link to more than one Web site, my security software is likely to hold your comment for moderation.
+- If you link to more than one Web site, my security software will hold your comment for moderation.

 - Due to attacks by malicious spammers, my Internet Service Provider requires that I use use Captchas, so you have to solve a Captcha.
 (I use a math captcha so Google doesn’t suck up even more of your data.)